 empty out the water and replace the inner.

 Inside the jar there is an efficient solar cell, a rechargeable battery and LED lamp.
 At night the LED lamp glows for 5 hours on a full charge.

 A solar panel charges the battery during the day.
 Sun Jars work best in direct sunshine, outside or in a sunny window.

 Product conformity is of paramount importance.
 Safety and responsibility for environment begins at the design stage of each product, the specification of materials and components, right through to the production method.
 We strive to supply you with a safe product and one that conforms to all regulations.

-CE (EU Only) Tested to meet health, safety and environmental protection requirements of European Directives.
+CE Mark Meets health, safety and environmental protection requirements of EU directives.

 RoHS Restriction of Hazardous Substances.
 Minimises the environmental impact of waste electrical and electronic equipment (WEEE) by reducing the quantities of four heavy metals and two brominated flame retardants.
 Specifies allowed limits of lead, cadmium, mercury, hexavalent chromium, polybrominated biphenyls (PBB) and polybrominated diphenyl ethers (PBDE).